-The library, which opened in 1991 and is named for the first African-American mayor of Chicago, was primarily designed by architect Thomas Beeby, of Hammond, Beeby & Babka.
-Gargantuan and almost goofy, this granite-and-brick edifice is a uniquely postmodern homage to Chicago's great architectural past.
+Opened in 1991 and named for Chicago's first African-American mayor, this library was primarily designed by architect Thomas Beeby, of Hammond, Beeby & Babka.
+Gargantuan and almost goofy, the granite-and-brick edifice is a uniquely postmodern homage to Chicago's great architectural past.
 The heavy, rusticated ground level recalls the Rookery; the stepped-back, arched windows are a reference to the great arches in the Auditorium Theatre; the swirling terra-cotta design is pinched from the Marquette Building; and the glass curtain wall on the west side is a nod to 1950s modernism.
-The huge, gargoylelike sculptures atop the building include owls, a symbol of wisdom.
-The excellent Children's Library on the second floor, an 18,000-square-foot haven, has vibrant wall-mounted figures by Chicago imagist Karl Wirsum.
+The huge, gargoyle-like sculptures atop the building include owls, a symbol of wisdom.
+The excellent Children's Library, an 18,000-square-foot haven on the second floor, has vibrant wall-mounted figures by Chicago imagist Karl Wirsum.
 Works by noted Chicago artists are displayed along a second-floor walkway above the main lobby.
 There's also an impressive Winter Garden with skylights on the ninth floor.
 Free programs and performances are offered regularly.